nyergler/effective-django/tutorial/views.rst

 ======

 * Views take an HttpRequest_ and turn it into an HttpResponse_
-* Django introduced generic class-based views with Django 1.3
+* Generic class-based views introduced with Django 1.3
 * These let you create reusable, composable views
-* URLs are defined in the ``urls.py`` file in your project
+* URLs are defined in ``urls.py`` in your project
-* Naming URLs lets you calculate the URL for redirection, linking, etc, making it easier to change URLs, if needed
+* Naming URLs lets you calculate the URL to a view
-* RequestFactory_ allows you to create Requests for testing Views with
+* RequestFactory_ creates Requests for testing Views with
-* LiveServerTestCase_ provides the infrastructure for writing integration tests
+* LiveServerTestCase_ provides basis for writing integration tests

 .. ifslides::